Ekinoxis-evm/auktrafi_contracts/README.md

 #### 3. **API Key Issues**
 - Ensure your Etherscan API key is valid and has Sepolia permissions
 - Check that `ETHERSCAN_API_KEY` is set in your `.env` file
+- **Note**: We now use Etherscan v2 API - only one API key needed for all networks
 - API keys may take a few minutes to activate

 #### 4. **Environment Variables**